Painting & Drawing blog

 9. When you’ve mixed up a large amount of a paint colour and want to keep the leftovers overnight or longer, store the mixture in a miniature jam jar with water on top

 Sometimes I mix up a reasonably large batch of one particular colour for something like a background.
 If I haven’t finished using the mixture by the end of a painting session I want to keep it, instead of trying to make up a new mix to match the next day.

 There is a way of keeping a large paint mixture viable for weeks by storing it in a miniature jar – the kind of thing you get given in a hotel or on a plane.
 Scrape your leftover paint into the jar and then put a thin layer of water over the top.
 As oil paint is not soluble in water at all the water won’t mix with the paint but will form a complete barrier that stops any more exposure to the air and therefore oxidisation.
 When you are ready to use the paint again, just open the lid and tip the water off.

 10. Keep dust off your painting using pizza boxes

 One annoying problem I’ve experienced with painting in oils is that dust tends to settle on a painting that’s left out to dry overnight and sticks to the paint.
 Even a painting that’s almost vertical on an easel will usually attract a bit of dust.
 I try to keep the studio dusted and vacuumed as much as possible to reduce the dust floating around in the air.

-My way of keeping my painting dust free whilst it dries is to put it in a sturdy flat box.
-Ask your local pizza takeaway if they’ll see you some (unused) boxes.
-A deep-pan box should be okay for even a chunky canvas!
+However to keep a painting totally free of dust you need to cover it whilst it dries, in a sturdy flat box.
+Ask your local pizza takeaway if they’ll sell you a few (unused) boxes.
+A deep-pan box should be perfect for even a chunky canvas!